 As a small business owner you are tasked with achieving big things with limited resources.
-You’re not alone, though, because many big businesses are doing just that by reducing team sizes and investing in one of the most important anchors of success: productivity.
+You’re not alone though, because many big businesses are doing just that by reducing team sizes and investing in one of the most important anchors of success: productivity.

 Why productivity is so important

 The art of productivity is something freelancers also employ along with those who work completely autonomously.
 As humans, we’re easily distracted and live in a world full of things that all vie for our attention.
-The ability, therefore, to remain focussed on one’s goals is a skill we all need to learn.
+The ability, therefore, to remain focused on one’s goals is a skill we all need to learn.

 You may be wondering why we need another blog post on productivity, for the internet is chock-full of them.
 But there’s a reason for that; productivity is the cornerstone of business success and in this post;